Legalities, best practices, and possibilities of text message marketing

 Federal laws and regulations state that businesses cannot intentionally or unwittingly text unsolicited spam containing irrelevant marketing information, products, services, or other offers.
 Nor may businesses collect personal data for any purpose other than to engage and provide value to those recipients.

 Below is an overview of the governing laws and the resource to align with best practices.

-So, before you send a text message to ask for opt-in, know that, too, is illegal.
+The takeaway: don't hit send on a text message to ask for opt-in.
+It's illegal.
 You can land fines between $500-$1500 for each infraction.
-This range depends on if you send the message knowingly, or to what extent you abused information.
+This range depends on if you send the message knowingly or to what extent you abused information.
 An unsolicited text or call (yes, each call or text message) counts as a violation of the law, which can quickly amount to millions of dollars in penalty fines.
 In 2013, Domino’s Pizza famously paid close to $10 million for unsolicited text messages.

 Additionally, CAN-SPAM requires that any commercial message be readily identifiable as an advertisement by the text message recipient.
 Consumers must also be able to unsubscribe from receiving messages.

-- The CTIA, Cellular Telecommunications and Internet Association, promotes the industry’s voluntary best practices while protecting consumers from unwanted messages.
-In addition to encouraging a clear call-to-action, requiring proper-opt in and double-opt-in, easily accessible placement of policies, and the ability to easily opt-out, the CTIA also urges one opt-in per campaign.
-This way, consumers don’t get added to irrelevant or too many text messaging campaigns.
+The CTIA, Cellular Telecommunications and Internet Association, promotes voluntary best practiceswhile protecting consumers from unwanted messages.
+In addition to encouraging a clear call-to-action, requiring proper-opt-in and double-opt-in, easily accessible placement of policies, and the ability to easily opt-out, the CTIA also urges one opt-in per campaign.
+This way, consumers don’t get added to irrelevant or excessive text messaging campaigns.
 Similarly, the organization speaks to the downfalls of sharing or selling data.